By Cheri March

-3. It’s officially a Gran Fondo this year
+3. It’s now officially a Gran Fondo

 The Tour of the Unknown Coast reached a major milestone in 2017 when it became a Gran Fondo thanks to the addition of computerized chip timing, which allows for fraction-of-a-second accuracy, and awards.
 Gran Fondo, which translates to “Big Ride” in Italian, has become one of the most popular types of cycling events in the past decade.

 Chip timing occurs at the Dyerville (the 100K turnaround), at the base of the infamous “wall” and at the finish line.
 Medals will be awarded for the top three men and women finishers in each ride.

 4. A new vintage category celebrates the ride’s history

 The Tour of the Unknown Coast was born in 1977 when a group of hardcore Humboldt County cyclists mapped out and completed the course for training.
 They had so much fun they decided to put it on as an official tour the next year.

 In honor of that inaugural ride, participants this year have been invited to dust off their 1986-or-prior road bikes and gear (modern helmets only, though!) and enter a new vintage category.
 Vintage category riders will be timed separately in the 100-mile, 100K and 50-mile rides, with medals awarded to the top three finishers.
 Special “retro-look” jerseys will be awarded to the fastest finisher in the 100-mile, as well as to the owner of the bike deemed most authentic by judges.
 See the full vintage category rules here.